Russ Harvey Consulting - Computer and Internet Services

 Free Apps Now “Freemium”

 Many of the Microsoft Windows 10 apps could more accurately be called “freemium” rather than free.
-Advertising is built into the Microsoft Solitaire, News, Money and Weather and other apps.
+Advertising is built into Microsoft Solitaire, News, Money and Weather and other apps.

 Cortana ramps up Bing's market share with every search you make.
 OneDrive backs up everything to the cloud, and of course you can buy more storage space if you need it.